Incharajayaram/Micro-Classify/README.md

 # Micro-Doppler-Based-Target-Classification
 ## Project Overview

-The Micro-Doppler Based Target Classification project focuses on distinguishing between drones and non-drones (such as birds) by analyzing micro-Doppler signatures captured from radar sensors.
-This technology is essential for improving situational awareness in scenarios such as surveillance, search and rescue missions, and safeguarding critical infrastructure.
+The Micro-Doppler Based Target Classification project focuses on distinguishing between drones and non-drones (such as birds) by analyzing micro-Doppler signatures captured from radar sensors. <br>
+This technology is essential for improving situational awareness in scenarios such as surveillance, search and rescue missions, and safeguarding critical infrastructure. <br>

 The project encompasses:

-Signal Processing: Obtained dataset from IEEE Dataport.
+Signal Processing: Obtained dataset from IEEE Dataport.<br>
-Machine Learning: Implementing Python-based models to classify objects based on the extracted features.
+Machine Learning: Implementing Python-based models to classify objects based on the extracted features.<br>
-Web Application: Creating an intuitive interface for users to interact with the classification system.
+Web Application: Creating an intuitive interface for users to interact with the classification system.<br>

 ## Contributing